kevinctofel/Gatsby/posts/microsoft-surface-duo-dual-screens-and-dual-personalities.md

 All that's to say that I have a different perspective than most when it comes to a new device form factor.
 And Surface Duo really is a new form factor.

 But please don't mistake my upcoming praises for the Duo as being an apologist for the woes that Microsoft needs to address.
 There are some.
-Overall though, I really like the Surface Duo because it works well for me as if it isn't just a dual-display device but it has dual personalities, depending on who's using it.
+Overall though, I really like the Surface Duo because it works well for me as a dual-display device seemingly with dual personalities, depending on who's using it.

 ## It's not as bad as you might have heard